SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Depending on how much you want to see, a visit to Blue Heron Lake usually takes an hour.
 This includes walking the stairs to the waterfall, going to Strawberry Hill to get a beautiful view, and more.

 This is also a fantastic location to see loads of wildlife.
-There are often Great Blue Herons, which are incredible to see in person since these birds are about four feet tall!
+There are often Great Blue herons, which are incredible to see in person since these birds are about four feet tall!

 This is not one of the full-time free San Francisco attractions, but they offer free admission if you arrive between 9 am and 10 am on Monday, Wednesday, and Friday mornings.